craftcms/docs/docs/nitro/2.x/containers.md

 Apply changes now [Y/n]? n
 ```

-`nitro container configure` performs the following steps:
+`nitro container new` performs the following steps:

 1. Prompts for an image name and searches the Docker Hub Registry for matching images.
 2. Prompts for the Docker tag to pull (in our example we wanted version `7.10.1` of Elasticsearch).
 3. Downloads the image from the Docker Hub Registry.
-4. Examines the image pulled and looks for exposed ports and volumes.
+4. Examines the image and looks for exposed ports and volumes.
-5. Asks if you would like to expose each port it found from the images config *.
+5. Asks if you’d like to expose each port it found from the image’s config.
-6. Prompt to create a Docker Volume for each volume in the images config.
+6. Asks if you’d like to create a Docker Volume for each volume in the image’s config.
-7. Ask the user if we should create a file to store environment variables (stored at `~/.nitro/.<containername>`).
+7. Asks if you’d like create a file to store environment variables (stored at `~/.nitro/.<containername>`).
 9. Prompts you to run [`nitro apply`](commands.md#apply) in order to update Nitro’s settings and your hosts file.
-Nitro will search the Docker Hub registry and find images that match the name you provided.
-After

 ::: tip
 Nitro will use the `portcheck` command to verify the port is available or find the next available.